vime-js/vime/CONTRIBUTING.md

 the same subset of player properties.

-The `createDispatcher` (`createProviderDispatcher` for providers) function creates an event dispatcher to send updates to the player through the `vStateChange` (`vProviderChange` for providers) event.
+The `createDispatcher` (`createProviderDispatcher` for providers) function creates an event dispatcher to send updates to the player through the `vmStateChange` (`vmProviderChange` for providers) event.
 The dispatcher is typed to simply take in a player property that can be written to, and its new value.
 You can refer to existing Vime components to see its usage.
 A separate event is used for providers because they have additional write privileges (`buffered`, `seeking` etc.), and it helps the